walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 Hi!
 Welcome to my site.

-I am a fifth year PhD student in Economics at the <a href="https://www.eui.eu/en/academic-units/department-of-economics" target="_blank">European University Institute</a>
+I am a sixth year PhD candidate in Economics at the <a href="https://www.eui.eu/en/academic-units/department-of-economics" target="_blank">European University Institute</a>
  in Florence.

 My main research areas cover macroeconomics and labour economics, with a focus on firm and worker dynamics.